-So you’ve decided to buy a dash cam and now you’re wondering which one to order, right?
+So you’ve decided to buy a dash cam and are wondering which one to order, right?

 Well, that would depend on how you plan to use your camera…